 Listening and becoming aware of one’s limits in an asana, the ability to stop when necessary, teaches teenagers to say no. This will support them both in situations concerning their own body and in relationships with the outside world.

-Teenagers look for their place in society and try to understand how to express themselves.
-Adolescents experiment with ways of acting and behaving, building their independence, their ability to decide independently about their own life.
+Adolescents look for their place in society and try to understand how to express themselves.
+They experiment with ways of acting and behaving while building their individualism and their ability to decide independently about their own life.

 Practicing yoga helps teenagers achieve all these goals while respecting themselves and others.
 Yoga becomes a precious help even at school as it encourages students to look internally to make decisions based on self-respect and consideration for others.